samcwhitehead/mosquito/README.md

 This code is currently packaged as a [Pixi](https://pixi.sh/latest/) project.
 To get it running:

 * Install Pixi (follow instructrions [here](https://pixi.sh/latest/))
-* In the terminal or power shell, navigate to the mosquito directory and run the following
+* In the terminal or power shell, navigate to the mosquito directory and run `pixi install`
-  * `pixi install`
-  * `pixi run postinstall`  (this latter command performs an additional pip install of the external pySciCam repo)
+* (Optional) If you want the code to read Photron mraw video files, also run `pixi run postinstall`.
+But it's easier to just skip this.

 After this, you should be ready to run code in the new Pixi project environment.
 See the [Pixi Python tutorial](https://pixi.sh/latest/tutorials/python/) for extra info.